pkulchenko/fullmoon/README.md

 `r.cookies.token = {"new value", Secure = true, HttpOnly = true}`.

-The following cookie attributes are supported (their lowercase spelling can be used as well):
+The following cookie attributes are supported (their lowercase spelling can be used as well; lowercase spelling is checked first):
 - `Expires`: sets the maximum lifetime of the cookie as an HTTP-date timestamp.
 Can be specified as a date in the RFC1123 (string) format or as a UNIX timestamp (number of seconds).